fseesink/django-adminlte3-tutorial/readme.md

 ```
 From above in settings.py, Django will search in the order of the installed apps for a matching template.
 This is why the order matters.
 If you use customized AdminLTE template files in your app but it is located BELOW the `adminlte` app, your customized templates will never be reached.

 9. Reload the admin page.
 You should now see how AdminLTE affects the admin login page.
+Login again and make note of how things look now.
+Pretty sweet!

-If you've done the steps above, you have the pieces in place.
+If you've done the steps above, you have the pieces in place, and from the admin page you already have a taste for what AdminLTE can do.
 Time to actually make use of this.

 ____
 ## Creating Your First Page

 10. Now, if you want to simply get a taste for what this module can do for you, create a template page `index.html` in

-`Django-AdminLTE3/TestAdminLTE3/TestAdminLTE3/TestApp/Templates/TestApp/`
+`Django-AdminLTE3/TestAdminLTE3/TestApp/Templates/TestApp/`

-which contains the following:
+(creating any subdirectories needed) which contains the following:

 ```html
 {% extends 'adminlte/base.html' %}